Ametalk!: Casts

 Other than Ameagari Kesshitai, the panelists and guests that appear on the show are usually comedians, tarento, athletes, actors, idols, models, TV announcers and more.
 Each episode features a topic that the guests are relevant to or share a commonality to, and can be general or specific.

-Parody
+In popular culture

 Mashin Sentai Kiramager did their version of the show known as Kira Talk! with the Kiramai Stones, which aired on May 31 and June 7 as a replacement to its regular episodes due to the COVID-19 pandemic in Japan.
 The two-week special covered their past adventures with their Kiramager partners as well as their battles against the Jamenshi.